kamaryos/Ceng331-Hw/README.md

 First homework is about the famous hunter-prey problems.
 It takes two input.
 First is the map which includes hunter, prey and obstacles (if there are).
-Second one takes the direction which will be handled by the hunter and prey in order.
+Second one takes the direction which will be handled by the hunter and the prey in order.